nadine-zakkak/cancer-risk-after-atrial-fibrillation/README.md

 - results:
     - models: Poisson models results
     - stata: Fine-Gray regression results from Stata code
-    - final_results_med_long: tidied up results from Fine-Gray regression
+    - final_results_med_long: Tidied results from Fine-Gray regression
 - tables_figs:
     - Tables and Figures used in main text
     - supplementary: Supplementary tables and figures
-    - stata: tables and figures as a results of Stata-run analysis (Fine-Gray regression)
+    - stata: Tables and figures as a results of Stata-run analysis (Fine-Gray regression)
 - appendix_codelists: Codelists in the format included in the appendix

 # Who do I contact